IntermediaDesigns/Community-Board/README.md

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [ x ] Buttons or links to a related resources are on each card component
 - [ x ] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [ x ] List anything else that you added to improve the site's functionality!

+- Date Filtering:
+    Added two date input fields for start and end dates.
+    Updated the filtering logic to consider the date range.

+- Multiple Tag Selection:
+    Changed the tag selection from a dropdown to clickable buttons.
+    Users can now select multiple tags.
+    Updated the filtering logic to show events that match any of the selected tags.

+- Improved Filtering Logic:
+    The filteredEvents function now combines search, tag, and date filtering.

+Users can find events within a specific date range.
+The multiple tag selection allows for more flexible filtering.
+The UI is more interactive with clickable tag buttons.

 ## Video Walkthrough